ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Each module should have a concise and well-defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.
 * Do not add ``get``, ``list`` or ``info`` state options to an existing module - create a new ``_info`` or ``_facts`` module.
 * Modules should not require that a user know all the underlying options of an API/tool to be used.
-For instance, if the legal values for a required module parameter cannot be documented, the module does not belong in Ansible Core.
+For instance, if the legal values for a required module option cannot be documented, the module does not belong in Ansible Core.
 * Modules should encompass much of the logic for interacting with a resource.
 A lightweight wrapper around a complex API forces users to offload too much logic into their playbooks.
 If you want to connect Ansible to a complex API, :ref:`create multiple modules <developing_modules_in_groups>` that interact with smaller individual pieces of the API.
 * Avoid creating a module that does the work of other modules; this leads to code duplication and divergence, and makes things less uniform, unpredictable and harder to maintain.
 Modules should be the building blocks.
 If you are asking 'how can I have a module execute other modules' ... you want to write a role.

 Designing module interfaces
 ===========================

-* If your module is addressing an object, the parameter for that object should be called ``name`` whenever possible, or accept ``name`` as an alias.
+* If your module is addressing an object, the option for that object should be called ``name`` whenever possible, or accept ``name`` as an alias.
 * Modules accepting boolean status should accept ``yes``, ``no``, ``true``, ``false``, or anything else a user may likely throw at them.
 The AnsibleModule common code supports this with ``type='bool'``.
 * Avoid ``action``/``command``, they are imperative and not declarative, there are other ways to express the same thing.